Nørresundby: Airport

 Aalborg Airport is located west of Nørresundby.
 North Flying has its head office in the North Flying Terminal at Aalborg Airport in Nørresundby.

 Rail

 Nørresundby is served by Lindholm railway station, located in the district of Lindholm in the western part of the city.
-Lindholm station is located on the Vendsyssel Line between Aalborg and Frederikshavn.
-It offers direct InterCity services to Copenhagen, regional train services to Aalborg and Frederikshavn, and is the northern terminus of the Aalborg Commuter Rail service to Skørping.
+Lindholm station is located on the Vendsyssel railway line between Aalborg and Frederikshavn.
+North of the station the Aalborg Airport railway line branches west to Aalborg Airport.
+The station offers direct InterCity services to Copenhagen, regional train services to Aalborg and Frederikshavn, and commuter rail services to Aalborg Airport and Skørping as part of the Aalborg Commuter Rail service.

 Road

 The city is connected to Aalborg by a road bridge Limfjordsbroen, as well as a motorway (E45) passing it to the east and running under the Limfjord.